noelcv/whois-query-fe/README.md

 ## State Management

-To make the app truly reactive and ready to be manageable at scale, we opted to manage state with **NgRx** and recreate Redux-like Patterns to establish a single source of truth to manage the interactions on the client-side.
+To make the app truly reactive and ready to be manageable at scale, we opted to manage the state with **NgRx** and recreate Redux-like Patterns to establish a single source of truth to manage the interactions on the client-side.

 🗃 STORE
 |**_ state